soniavivo/soniavivo/src/pages/index.md

   - type: hero_section
     section_id: hero
     title: "I am a Brand and Motion Designer based in London.
 My passion is\_solving problems,\_hands-on art direction\_and\_materializing ideas."
-    content: >
-      This is the default title.

-      We are a brand and design practice.
-We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
-[Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles